Karlovice (Bruntál District): Geography

-Karlovice is located on the tripoint of three mountain ranges: Zlatohorská Highlands, Nízký Jeseník and Hrubý Jeseník.
+Karlovice is located about 13 km north of Bruntál and 64 km northeast of Ostrava.
+It lies on the border between three mountain ranges: Zlatohorská Highlands, Nízký Jeseník and Hrubý Jeseník.
 Most of the municipal territory lies in the Zlatohorská Highlands.
+The highest point is near the top of the Větrník mountain at 842 m above sea level.
 The built-up area lies in the valley of the Opava River.

 History

 The first written mention of Karlovice is from 1558, then called Hütten.
 The village was destroyed during the Thirty Years' War and renewed in the 18th century.

-During the World War II, the German occupiers operated the E733 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.
+During World War II, the German occupiers operated the E733 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.

+Demographics

+Transport

+Karlovice is located on the railway line Vrbno pod Pradědem–Milotice nad Opavou.

 Sights

-The Church of Saint John of Nepomuk was built in the late Baroque style in 1777–1779.
+The main landmark of Karlovice is the Church of Saint John of Nepomuk.
+It was built in the late Baroque style in 1777–1779.

-A protected technical monument is a former scythe manufactory.
-It is a timbered two-storey house dating from about 1600, modified to its present form in 1759.
+An important technical monument is a former scythe manufactory.
+It is a timbered two-storey house dating from around 1600, modified to its present form in 1759.
 Today it houses a local museum that focuses primarily on forestry.
+The building is protected as a national cultural monument.